asimenia-akrivou/AsimeniaAkrivouThesis/README.md

 How to use

 You can run the script either in Google Colab or locally on your computer.
-You can choose this image as an example:
+You can use this image as an example:
 <img width="1300" height="1300" alt="image" src="https://github.com/user-attachments/assets/f5ef8df7-022f-48f7-828f-e3fb8df165be" />